ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 4. Deployment of the Cloud Driver VSI.
 5. Validation of the networking and deployed hardware.
 6. If applicable, the initial configuration of the single node vSAN.
-7. Deployment and configuration of vCenter (with embedded PSC) and NSX.
+7. Deployment and configuration of vCenter and NSX.
 8. Clustering of remaining ESXi nodes, expansion of vSAN if applicable, and configuration of NSX components (VTEP).
 9. Validating the installation and configuration of the environment.
 10. Deployment of optional services, such as backup server and storage.